usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-2/Digital Service Methods, Roles, and Sources of Supply.md

 A healthy backlog is:

-* continuously updated
+* Continuously updated
-* prioritized based on business value and user needs
+* Prioritized based on business value and user needs
-* clear on effort, dependencies, and acceptance criteria
+* Clear on effort, dependencies, and acceptance criteria

 Agile teams help product owners maintain high-quality backlogs to enable intelligent decision-making.
 Refinement ensures agile responsiveness to shifting priorities, which is vital in the dynamic landscape of government digital services.